yijianeu/Final-Project_CS-5001_menu-system/README.md

 * The Daily_Menu_test.py is the file about my test file to test this project

 ## Missing Features / What's Next
-The system could be designed to learn from past choices to better tailor future meal suggestions, making it an adaptive tool for meal planning.
-It would also be beneficial if the system could incorporate a grocery list feature to ensure all ingredients for the selected meals are noted, making shopping more efficient.
-Such a system's implementation could range from a simple app to a more complex AI-driven platform that could integrate with smart kitchen appliances for a seamless culinary experience.
-It would be a modern solution to the timeless question of "What should I eat today?
+The meal planning tool could be made adaptive by incorporating the system's ability to learn from previous selections and better customize meal recommendations in the future.
+To make shopping more effective, it would also be advantageous if the system could include a grocery list feature that would guarantee that all the ingredients for the meals that have been chosen are noted.
+The implementation of such a system could take the form of a straightforward app or a more intricate AI-driven platform that works in tandem with smart kitchen appliances to provide a seamless culinary experience.
+It would be a cutting-edge response to the age-old query, "What should I eat today?"

 ## Final Reflection
 Write at least a paragraph about your experience in this course.
 What did you learn?
 What do you need to do to learn more?
 Key takeaways? etc.